= Top southern state :

 below the national average and 26th among the states.
 By 2019, North Carolina’s graduation rate had increased to 87%, above the national average of 86% and 25th among the states.

-The share of ninth graders completing high school in four years has grown by nearly twenty percentage points since 2006, rising from 68% to 88% in 2020.
-The current rate also represents an increase of one percentage point since 2019.
+The share of ninth graders completing high school in four years has grown by eighteen percentage points since 2006, rising from 69% to 87% in 2021.
+The current rate also represents a decrease of one percentage point since 2020.

-As of 2020, North Carolina’s high school graduation rate was seven percentage points below the 2030 goal of 95%.
+As of 2021, North Carolina’s high school graduation rate was eight percentage points below the 2030 goal of 95%.

-Suburban North Carolina counties had the highest graduation rates in 2020 (89%), a one percentage point increase from 2019, followed closely by both urban (87%) and rural (87%) counties.
-The high school graduation rate was not noticeably different between rural counties within metropolitan areas and rural counties outside of metropolitan areas.
+Suburban North Carolina counties had the highest graduation rates in 2021 (89%), followed closely by rural-metro (87%), urban (86%), and rural-non-metro (86%) counties.
+The high school graduation rate in rural counties within metropolitan areas was one percentage point higher than the rate in rural counties outside of metropolitan areas.

-High school graduation rates were highest for Asian students: at 94%; the 2020 graduation rate for this group is one point less than the state 2030 goal.
-White students had the second highest rate (91%), followed by Black, multiracial, and American Indian students (85%).
-Hispanic students had the lowest graduation rate (82%) in 2020.
+High school graduation rates were highest for Asian students: at 95%; the 2021 graduation rate for this group met the state 2030 goal.
+White students had the second highest rate (90%), followed by Black (84%), Multiracial (85%), and American Indian students (83%).
+Hispanic students had the lowest graduation rate (81%) in 2021.

-Economically disadvantaged students—meaning students receiving free or reduced price lunch—had a high school graduation rate of 85%, six percentage points lower than the graduation rate among not economically disadvantaged students (91%).
+Economically disadvantaged students—meaning students receiving free or reduced price lunch—had a high school graduation rate of 80%, ten percentage points lower than the graduation rate among not economically disadvantaged students (90%) in 2021.
+This gap widened from 2020 when it was six percentage points.

 High school graduation rates for all states were obtained from the Common Core of Data maintained by the National Center for Education Statistics.
 Detailed North Carolina data was downloaded from the North Carolina Department of Public Instruction.